Carrots Are Orange

 Periscope

 That is a good start for a study of Light Energy for Kids!
-How do you study light energy with kids?
-Which light experiments do you enjoy?
-Are their light activities I left off this list?

-I added a few more amazing light energy experiments for kids!
+I added a few more amazing light energy experiments for kids

 Marnie